open-dynaMIX/simple-mpv-webui/dev_helpers/CONTRIBUTING.md

 This hook uses [gitlint](https://github.com/jorisroovers/gitlint), so you need to make sure it's installed.

-Then you can add the foloowing symlink:
+Then you can add the following symlink:

 ```bash
 ln -s "$(pwd)/dev_helpers/commit-msg" "$(pwd)/.git/hooks/commit-msg"